Minority shareholder protection

 - How to prevent abuse of power by directors and/or controlling shareholders.

-Basic articles and the Companies Act
+Rights with standard articles and under the Companies Act

 Shareholding of 5% or more

 - Able to require the circulation of a written resolution.